utat-ss/HERON-documentation/our-protocols/can.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Optical SPI - This microcontroller (PAY-Optical) functions as a SPI slave.
 The PAY microcontroller functions as the SPI master.

 When PAY sends a request to PAY-Optical to request reading of a sensor, PAY will send a byte over SPI.
+It will start with two 1's ("0B11xxxxx") to signalify to Pay-Optical that it is requesting an instrumentation reading: optical density or fluorescence.

 +-----+-----+-----------+-----+-----+-----+-----+
 | Byte                                          |